 We had the opportunity to stay at Champagne Creek Lodge & Yurts.
 Listed on Airbnb, it is perfectly located near the entrance to Craters of the Moon.
 Not only is it located near the National Park, but the area has amazing hikes, caves, and even a ‘semi-secret’ hot springs!
+Here is $55 off of your booking, enjoy!
 We had the entire lodge to ourselves the first night that we stayed, where we enjoyed playing pool, an intense match of ping pong, and sitting on the deck star gazing.
 We stayed in the Mine Hill Room which had a comfortable bed and rustic ranch decor where we slept great.

 The next morning we sleepily stumbled into the huge kitchen and discovered farm fresh eggs were provided.
 Having breakfast on the deck watching the sun rise from behind the distant mountains proved to be the best way to start off our day full of adventure.

 In addition to the Lodge, which could be a used as a couples retreat, friend getaway, or even a family reunion, they also have a yurt on the ranch!
 What used to be an extensive library has now become a unique Airbnb destination.
 Book a stay to get away from it all and enjoy chilling in a one of a kind yurt nestled between Quaking Aspen trees.

 Things To See At Craters Of The Moon